 Manual Defrost Types

 Both upright and chest freezers are available in manual defrost styles.
-This freezer type requires periodic emptying and disconnection from power to let the ice melt enough to be removed -- a chore that often is messy and time-consuming.
+This freezer type requires periodic emptying and disconnection from power to let the ice melt enough to be removed — a chore that often is messy and time-consuming.
 This style uses approximately 40 percent less energy than frost-free freezers.
+It may be difficult to find a manual defrost freezer that is new or full-size, as these have fallen out of style over time, but plenty are available as used models.

 Pros and Cons